 Kreindler Retained in Fatal Cessna 172 Crash in North Myrtle Beach

 The firm has been retained by the surviving, but seriously injured, husband of a woman who was tragically killed on January 18, 2011, when a 2004 Cessna 172S, registration number N2100V, crashed into their recreational vehicle while they were having lunch together.
 Examination of the RV revealed that the airplane impacted the roof of the trailer, penetrated the interior, and then traveled out the front.
 According to preliminary voice and radar data provided by the Federal Aviation Administration (FAA), the pilot was practicing instrument approaches and decided not to land, but instead attempted a missed or low approach at Grand Strand Airport (CRE), North Myrtle Beach, South Carolina.
-On the missed approach, the aircraft reportedly struck a tree leading to the crash.
+On the missed approach, the aircraft reportedly struck a tree leading to the plane crash.

 No flight plan was filed and the weather was marginal with very low overcast cloud ceilings at or below 600 feet with limited visibility due to mist in the area.